lohjine/evilgitfs/README.md

 Create an empty git repository on a remote git server, and run the following command:

-python3 evilgitfs -h
+python3 gitfs -h

 usage: f.py [-h] [--cache-size CACHE_SIZE] [--sync-freq SYNC_FREQ] [--workers WORKERS] [--git-directory GIT_DIRECTORY] username gitrepo mountpoint

-evilgitfs is a FUSE file system that stores your files on a remote git repository.
-You can limit the amount of local disk storage used, and evilgitfs uses an LRU cache to make full use of the local disk storage, while allowing you to have a total file storage more than the specified local disk storage.
+gitfs is a FUSE file system that stores your files on a remote git repository.
+You can limit the amount of local disk storage used, and gitfs uses an LRU cache to make full use of the local disk storage, while allowing you to have a total file storage more than the specified local disk storage.
 All commands except read are done in background and non-blocking.

 positional arguments:
-  username              your git username (e.g. lohjine) gitrepo               remote git repository, has to exist (e.g. https://github.com/lohjine/evilgitfs) mountpoint            filepath for local mount point (e.g. ~/gitmount)
+  username              your git username (e.g. lohjine) gitrepo               remote git repository, has to exist (e.g. https://github.com/lohjine/gitfs) mountpoint            filepath for local mount point (e.g. ~/gitmount)

 optional arguments: